jphmrst/PLC/src/plc/fp/Naturals.lagda.md

 ## Precedence

 We often use _precedence_ to avoid writing too many parentheses.
-Application _binds more tightly than_ (or _has precedence over_) any
-operator, and so we may write `suc m + n` to mean `(suc m) + n`.
-As another example, we say that multiplication binds more tightly than addition, and so write `n + m * n` to mean `n + (m * n)`.
-We also sometimes say that addition _associates to the left_, and so write `m + n + p` to mean `(m + n) + p`.
+Consider multiplication and addition.
+You are used to the idea that when you see `1+2*3`, it means `1+(2*3)`, and not `(1+2)*3`.
+We say that multiplication _binds more tightly_ than addition.
+We also sometimes say that addition _associates to the left_, and so write `m
++ n + p` to mean `(m + n) + p`.
 In Agda the precedence and associativity of infix operators needs to be declared:

 ```
 infixl 6  _+_  _∸_
 infixl 7  _*_
 ```

-This states operators `_+_` and `_∸_` have precedence level 6, and operator `_*_` has precedence level 7.
+These declarations state that operators `_+_` and `_∸_` have precedence level 6, and operator `_*_` has precedence level 7.
-Addition and monus bind less tightly than multiplication because they have lower precedence.
+Addition and monus bind less tightly than multiplication because they are declared to have lower precedence.

+In the same way, application binds more tightly than any operator, and so we may write `suc m + n` to mean `(suc m) + n`.

 Writing `infixl` indicates that all three operators associate to the left.
 One can also write `infixr` to indicate that an operator associates to the right, or just `infix` to indicate that parentheses are always required to disambiguate.

-## Currying

-We have chosen to represent a function of two arguments in terms of a function of the first argument that returns a function of the second argument.
-This trick goes by the name _currying_.

-Agda, like other functional languages such as Haskell and ML, is designed to make currying easy to use.
-Function arrows associate to the right and application associates to the left

-`ℕ → ℕ → ℕ` stands for `ℕ → (ℕ → ℕ)`

-and

-`_+_ 2 3` stands for `(_+_ 2) 3`.

-The term `_+_ 2` by itself stands for the function that adds two to its argument, hence applying it to three yields five.

-Currying is named for Haskell Curry, after whom the programming language Haskell is also named.
-Curry's work dates to the 1930's.
-When I first learned about currying, I was told it was misattributed, since the same idea was previously proposed by Moses Schönfinkel in the 1920's.
-I was told a joke: "It should be called schönfinkeling, but currying is tastier".
-Only later did I learn that the explanation of the misattribution was itself a misattribution.
-The idea actually appears in the _Begriffsschrift_ of Gottlob Frege, published in 1879.

 ## The story of creation, revisited